Initial release: 1982 Genre: Media critic, gamer, movie buff, retired streamer, non-binary transfem furry trash (she/her)

 This project initially started on Twitter, as it was partially intended as a writing experiment, but as my skills and style grew and evolved I moved to Medium and am in the slow process of reposting all my old reviews here.
 Each review is numbered, and any review number lower than #401 is from the Twitter era.
+This has been a slow process, but I hope to have it done before Elon Musk drives the site into the ground completely.

 I review all sorts of media from movies to video games to comic books.
 I try to bring a naturalistic, audience-oriented approach to my reviews without getting too bogged down in technical details, but I am also not afraid to get my hands dirty in more nuanced analysis (also known as "being political.")